cosmos/cosmos-sdk/docs/cosmos-hub/validators/validator-faq.md

 ### What is 'staking'?

 The Cosmos Hub is a public Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (Atoms) bonded as collateral.
-These Atoms can be seld-delegated directly by the validator or delegated to them by other Atom holders.
+These Atoms can be self-delegated directly by the validator or delegated to them by other Atom holders.

 Any user in the system can declare their intention to become a validator by sending a `create-validator` transaction.
 From there, they become validator candidates.